An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Monte Carlo methods for IMs

 In any case, for a given ranking function $r_z$, the probability-to-possibility transform of $\prior_z^\star$ returns the possibility contour

-To see that $\sup_\theta \omega_z(\theta) = 1$ and, hence, that this transformation defines a genuine possibility contour, just take $\theta$ equal (or converging) to a ``highest ranked'' value according to $r_z$.
-Given that $\omega_z$ is a genuine possibility contour, it makes sense to define the corresponding possibility measure via optimization as before, i.e., $\uOmega_z(H) = \sup_{\theta \in H} \omega_z(\theta)$.
-In the examples that follow, I'll refer to the approximation $\omega_z$ of $\pi$ as the {\em stitched IM contour}, since it's obtained by stitching together the $\alpha$-cut approximations.
+To see that $\sup_\theta \hat\pi_z(\theta) = 1$ and, hence, that this transformation defines a genuine possibility contour, just take $\theta$ equal (or converging) to a ``highest ranked'' value according to $r_z$.
+In the examples that follow, the approximation in \eqref{eq:p2p} is called a {\em stitched IM contour}.

-Computationally, the contour $\omega_z$ in \eqref{eq:p2p} is far more efficient than that in \eqref{eq:pi.naive}.
+Computationally, the contour $\hat\pi_z$ in \eqref{eq:p2p} is far more efficient than that in \eqref{eq:pi.naive}.
 The reason being that the Monte Carlo samples in the former are fixed whereas, in the latter, the samples generally depend on the $\theta$ at which the contour is being evaluated.
-It's also worth asking if $\omega_z$ is a good approximation of $\pi_z$.
-Towards this, if $\prior_z^\star$ is a genuine inner probabilistic approximation of $\uPi_z$, i.e., if \eqref{eq:inner} holds exactly, then it's easy to see that
+But is $\hat\pi_z$ is a good approximation of $\pi_z$?
+Towards this, consider the genuine inner probabilistic approximation $\prior_z^\inn$ of $\uPi_z$ as described in Section~\ref{SS:insights}.
+Then it's easy to see that

-where the left-hand side above is $\omega_z(\theta)$ corresponding to the ranking function $r_z = \pi_z$.
+where the left-hand side above is the probability-to-possibility transform of $\prior_z^\inn$ with ranking function $r_z = \pi_z$.
 So, with a proper choice of ranking function, it's theoretically possible to recover the original IM from this.
 The downside is that, of course, if $\pi_z$ was available to serve as a ranking function, then there'd be no need for any of these approximations.
-So, it's unrealistic to expect that the stitched IM with contour $\omega_z$ will exactly recover the original IM.
-That said, however, since the original IM is driven by the relative likelihood function, it follows that the $\pi_z$-ranking and the $L_z$-ranking are very similar.
-In fact, they are exactly the same if the relative likelihood $R(Z,\theta)$ is a pivot under $\prob_\theta$, which is the case asymptotically for all regular models.
-To summarize, there is a sense in which the likelihood-based ranking is preferred, but this doesn't mean the likelihood-based version of the stitched IM contour $\omega_z$ in \eqref{eq:p2p} exactly matches that of the original IM.
-In the large-sample context discussed in Section~\ref{SS:asymptotics} above, however, one can expect $\omega_z$ and $\pi_z$ to merge asymptotically, for both the likelihood- and density-based rankings.
+The same argument can be made with $\prior_z^\inn$ and $\pi_z$ in the above display replaced by $\prior_z^\star$ and $\pi_z^\out$, respectively, but the again the issue is that $\pi_z^\out$ isn't readily available.
+So, it's unrealistic to expect that a stitched IM can exactly recover the original IM, but large-sample theory and my own experience suggest that using the likelihood-based ranking $r_z=L_z$ in \eqref{eq:p2p} is a good standard choice.